CK-Build/CK-Build-StackDoc/README.md

 - ✔️Handle virtual root ~
 - ✔️Generate ToC
-- Generate ToC relative to each page
+- ✔️Generate ToC relative to each page
 - 🗑️Transformers idempotent => Tests several runs of the same one, then all in different orders
 - Support github branches link
 - Copy internal targeted files (img and cs code)